-NCDOT has prepared refined designs of the preferred alternative, which was recommended in May 2016 (see description of alternatives below).
-These refinements are based on the French Broad River Metropolitan Planning Organization’s updated traffic projections as well as input received from the community and City of Asheville.
-This was done so that the project could better meet the community vision for the project while still meeting federal design and traffic operations standards.
+NCDOT prepared refined designs of the Preferred Alternative, which was recommended in May 2016 (see description of alternatives below).
+These refinements were based on the French Broad River Metropolitan Planning Organization’s updated traffic projections as well as input received from the community and city of Asheville.
+This was done so that the project could better meet the community vision for the project while still meeting federal design and traffic operations standards. .

 May 18, 2016: Recommended Alternatives Chosen

-The N.C.
-Department of Transportation has recommended the following least environmentally damaging routes for the three sections that make up the I-26 Connector (view news release):
+NCDOT recommended the following least environmentally damaging routes for the three sections that make up the I-26 Connector:

 - Section A: The recommended alternative, Widening Alternative, includes expanding the existing I-240 four-lane roadway from the I-26/I-240 interchange to the I-240 interchange at Patton Avenue.
 There would be upgrades to the interchanges at Brevard, Amboy and Haywood road.
 It would also extend Amboy Road across I-240 to Brevard Road, opposite Shelburne Road.
 (View maps: Map 1, Map 2)